Financial planning, career development and investing information - Money-Zine.com

 401(k) Plans

-We've written extensively about 401k plans elsewhere on this website.
-The idea behind a 401k plan for a small business remains consistent with that information - they offer employees a chance to set aside a percentage of their compensation on a before-tax basis via regular payroll deductions.
+We've written extensively about 401(k) plans elsewhere on this website.
+The idea behind a 401(k) plan for a small business remains consistent with that information.
+They offer employees a chance to set aside a percentage of their compensation on a before-tax basis through regular payroll deductions.

-Employers normally provide what is called discretionary matching contributions to help increase participation in the plan, as well as providing employees with an added benefit.
-All 401k plans - regardless of their size - need to pass nondiscrimination tests or the deferrals made by highly-compensated employees may be limited.
+Employers normally provide what is called discretionary matching contributions to help increase participation in the plan, as well as providing employees with an added financial benefit.
+All 401(k) plans, regardless of their size, need to pass several nondiscrimination tests, or the deferrals made by highly-compensated employees may be limited.

 Contribution and Deduction Limits